-Hapten are antigenic but incapable by themselves of inducing a specific immune response, i.e., they lack immunogenicity
+A hapten is antigenic but incapable by itself of inducing a specific immune response, i.e., it lacks immunogenicity.

-- Immune cells do not interact with or recognize an entire immunogen instead they recognize discrete sites on the macromolecule which is called epitopes.
+- Immune cells do not interact with or recognize an entire immunogen instead, they recognize discrete sites on the macromolecule called epitopes.

 - Epitopes are immunologically active regions of an immunogen that bind to antigen-specific membrane receptors on lymphocytes or to secreted antibodies.

 - B cells and T cells recognize different epitopes on the same antigenic molecule.